 “Enlist the help of professionals who will contact OPPD to ensure safe access to complete this work,” Norris said.

-To prevent EAB, healthy trees should be treated every one to two years by a certified arborist.
-Some options for trees of all sizes include trunk injections and basal trunk sprays, soil drenches and granules, implants, bark and foliage sprays.
+A certified arborist should treat healthy trees every one to two years.
+Some options for trees of all sizes include: trunk injections and basal trunk sprays, soil drenches and granules, implants, bark and foliage sprays.
 Here’s a treatment timeline:

 - April (or fall, but not as effective) – soil drenches with imidacloprid

 - Mid-May – bark sprays with bifenthrin, cyfluthrin or permethrin